SirHesti/hsguard/GUIDE.md

 COL_* can be delete.
 This is only necessary if you want to become an absolute pro.
 ```

-That's all fine, but _BASE_ need your Attension.
-Enter your Datapath.
+That's all fine, but _BASE_ need your Attention.
+Enter here your Datapath.
 For a Test use an exists path:
 ```
 BASE=/usr/share/keyrings
 ```